kaunel85/ong-bylaws/bylaws.md

      6. See Section 98 for procedure on how to choose members for the Judiciary Committee

 111. The Pallas Committee
-     1. Be chaired by the Phikeia Educator
+     1. Be chaired by a member who is not the Phikeia Educator or a Big Brother
-     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, and other Active Members.
+     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, an experienced member and optionally an alumnus.
-     3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the fourth meeting of the Phikeia program.
+     3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the second meeting of the Phikeia program.
      4. Meet weekly when there is a Phikeia class in session.
      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82).
      6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.